trethore/RECAP/README.md

 - Gist uploads: private Gists via `--paste` use `GITHUB_API_KEY` by default; you can also pass a token directly: `--paste <KEY>`.
 - File size caps: individual file content blocks are limited to 10 MB; files larger than this are not inlined in the output.
 Gist uploads also enforce a 10 MB limit.
+- Output format: when only listing paths (e.g., using `-i` without `-I`), results are one path per line with no separators; when showing file contents via `--include-content`, `---` lines separate content blocks and mark the boundary before any following path-only listings.

 ## Contributing

 Contributions are welcome and greatly appreciated!
 Whether it's reporting a bug, proposing a new feature, or submitting a code change, your help is valuable.